How to Access Mac Files from Windows 7

 Shared folder

-This took lot of time to write, you should give some comments below and feel free to ask anything.
+This took a lot of time to write; leave some comments below and feel free to ask anything.

 see also: